datacraft-dsc/DEPs/8/README.md

 Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.

-This OEP doesn't detail the exact method of registering or publishing metadata in a metadata store.

 ## Change Process